Secondary lens: Teleconverters

 The most common secondary lens used behind the primary lens is the teleconverter.
 A typical teleconverter has a male and a female lens mount of the same type, to allow it to be used between a primary lens and a camera body of the matching system.
 The resulting combination has a greater focal length than the primary lens alone, and the same absolute aperture, so its f-number is increased accordingly.

 Some teleconverters are dedicated or matched to particular primary lenses, normally one or more lenses by the same manufacturer as the teleconvertor, and when used in this combination deliver quality comparable to the primary lens.
 Others are general-purpose, and in use typically offer less image quality then a primary lens of the same quality, but allow a camera kit to offer a wider variety of focal lengths with a smaller number of lenses, saving in both cost and weight.

 It is not normally possible to construct a similar wide-angle adaptor, as the angle of view of the primary lens is matched to the film format for which is designed, and unwanted light is typically stopped by baffles.
 Any device similar to a teleconverter designed to use the primary lens for wider angles than those for which it is designed is therefore likely to cause vignetting.
+Focal reducers are an exception which take advantage of focal flange difference between camera systems.